Ghaidagharaibeh-dot/reading-notes/README.md

 # Growth mindset

 **What is Growth mindset?**
-It's a thinking way that said that you can sucess and learn if you work hard and hvae passion
+It's a thinking way that said that you can success and learn if you work hard and hvae passion

  **How to keep yourself in a growth mindse**